-- B. Sales to Doctors, Nursing Homes, Hospitals and Similar Institutions (Not Discussed in Section "A" Above): - 1.
-Are sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients exempt from the sales and use tax ?
+C. Sales to Doctors, Nursing Homes, Hospitals and Similar Institutions (Not Discussed in Section "A" or Section "B" Above):

+1. Are sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients exempt from the sales and use tax?

-Sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients are not sales "by prescription" and do not qualify for the exemption found in Code Section 12-36-2120(28), unless such prescription medicines are used by the doctor, nursing home, hospital or similar institution to prevent respiratory syncytial virus or in "the treatment of cancer, lymphoma, leukemia, or related diseases, [or] ...used to relieve the effects of any such treatment" of cancer, lymphoma, leukemia, or related diseases.
+Sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients are not sales "by prescription" (because these transactions do not require prescriptions) and do not qualify for the exemption found in Code Section 12-36-2120(28), unless such prescription medicines are used by the doctor, nursing home, hospital or similar institution (a) to prevent respiratory syncytial virus; (b) in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases; (c) to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases; or (d) are dispensed to a Medicare Part A patient residing in a nursing home.

-The phrase "related diseases" limits the exemption for medicines used in "the treatment of cancer, lymphoma, leukemia, or related diseases, [or] ...used to relieve the effects of any such treatment" to prescription medicines used to treat cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of cancer, lymphoma, leukemia, and other cancer diseases.
+The phrase "related diseases" limits the exemption for medicines used in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment to prescription medicines used to treat rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases.

-2. Are sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in preventing respiratory syncytial virus or in the treatment of cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment of cancer, lymphoma, leukemia, and other cancer diseases exempt from the sales and use tax?
+2. Are sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in preventing respiratory syncytial virus or in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases exempt from the sales and use tax?

-Sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in preventing respiratory syncytial virus or in the treatment of cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment of cancer, lymphoma, leukemia, and other cancer diseases are exempt from the sales and use tax
+Sales of prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in preventing respiratory syncytial virus or in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases are exempt from the sales and use tax

-The phrase "related diseases" limits the exemption for medicines used in "the treatment of cancer, lymphoma, leukemia, or related diseases, [or] ...used to relieve the effects of any such treatment" to prescription medicines used to treat cancer, lymphoma, leukemia, and other cancer diseases or medicines used to relieve the effects of any such treatment of cancer, lymphoma, leukemia, and other cancer diseases.
+The phrase "related diseases" limits the exemption for medicines used in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment to prescription medicines used to treat rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases.

-3. Are sales of non-prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients exempt from the sales and use tax ?
+3. Are sales of non-prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients exempt from the sales and use tax?

-Sales of non-prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients do not qualify for the exemption found in Code Section 12-36-2120(28), and are subject to the tax.
+Sales of non-prescription medicines by a pharmaceutical supplier to a doctor, nursing home, hospital or similar institution for use in treating their patients do not qualify for the exemption found in Code Section 12-36-2120(28), and are subject to the tax because sales to these persons do not require a prescription and the medicines are not medicines for which a prescription is required.